History of Mazsalaca

 Mazsalaca is located in Northern Vidzeme on the right bank of the Salaca River - the upper city on the steep upper bank, but the lower city in the ancient river valley.

-Mazsalaca was known by its Germanic name Salisburg until 1925.
-The name originates with the ancient Liv castle (Salaca castle) thet was located on the left bank of the Salaca, across from Waltenberg Manor, until the invasion by the Teutonic Knights.
+Mazsalaca was known by its German name Salisburg until 1925.
+The name originated with the ancient Liv castle (Salaca castle) that was located on the lest bank of the Salaca, across from Waltenberg Manor, until the invasion by the Teutonic Knights.

-The modern city is named after the Salaca River and is Mazsalaca (Small Salaca) because the river is comparatively smaller flowing out of Burtnieku Lake that downstream by Salacgrīva.
+The modern city is named for the Salaca River and is Mazsalaca (Small Salaca) because the river is comparatively smaller flowing out of Lake Burtnieks than downstream by Salacgrīva.

 Mazsalacas novada pašvaldība